henrikengstrom/roygbiv/README.rst

 You should install the following software to get started:

 - GIT
-- SBT 0.11.2 (see https://github.com/harrah/xsbt/wiki for installation, getting started, etc)
+- SBT 0.11.2 (https://github.com/harrah/xsbt/wiki for installation, getting started, etc)
 - An idea that you feel comfortable with (this guide will use IntelliJ IDEA but you might as well use the Scala IDE in Eclipse)

 Installation Instructions